Anti-social behaviour and community safety

 We can tackle anti-social behaviour through:

-• Acceptable Behaviour Contracts (ABC) - agreements made between an individual, police and local authority to make the individual's anti-social behaviour stop.
+• Acceptable Behaviour Contracts (ABCs) - agreements made between an individual, police and local authority to make the individual's anti-social behaviour stop

-• Community Protection Notices (CPN’s) These can be isued to anyone aged sixteen or over, or a business that is committing anti social behaviour.
-It can include requirements to stop things, do things or take reasonable steps to avoid further anti social behaviour
+• Community Protection Notices (CPNs) - these can be issued to anyone aged sixteen or over, or a business that is committing anti social behaviour.
+It can include requirements to stop things, do things or take reasonable steps to avoid further anti-social behaviour

-• Injunctions and possession proceedings.
-These are legal options we can take to put a stop to anti-social behaviour
+• injunctions and possession proceedings, which are legal options we can take to put a stop to anti-social behaviour

-• Low level interventions.
-We can give advice or warnings to people who are causing nuisance or anti-social behaviour
+• low level interventions, where we can give advice or warnings to people who are causing nuisance or anti-social behaviour

-• Closure power.
-We can apply to Court to close a property for a period of time, in serious circumstances
+• closure power, where can apply to Court to close a property for a period of time, in serious circumstances

 Our approach and procedure for dealing with reports of anti-social behaviour is below.

-If you have reported anti-social behaviour and you are concerned that not enough is being done, you can raise a ‘Community Trigger’.
+If you have reported anti-social behaviour and you are concerned that not enough is being done, you can raise an Anti-Social Behaviour Case Review (ASB Case Review), previously known as a ‘Community Trigger’.

-The Community Trigger gives you, or someone acting on your behalf, the right to request a review of your case by ourselves, the Police and any other relevant organisations.
+The ASB Case Review gives you, or someone acting on your behalf, the right to request a review of your case by ourselves, the Police and any other relevant organisations.
 The review will focus on working together to find a solution.

-We are required to publish the following information about Community Triggers each year.
-The information below relates to the period from 1 April 2021 until 31 March 2022:
+We are required to publish the following information about ASB Case Reviews each year.
+The information below relates to the period from 1 April 2022 until 31 March 2023:

-• the number of Community Triggers received in Sheffield was 22
+• the number of ASB Case Reviews received in Sheffield was 40

-• the number of Community Trigger reviews we carried out was 4
+• the number of ASB Case Reviews we carried out was 27

-The Community Trigger does not replace our complaints procedure.
-If you have a specific complaint about the way we have dealt with your case, you can make a complaint.
+The ASB Case Review does not replace our complaints procedure.
+If you are unhappy about the way we have dealt with your case, you can contact us and make a complaint.

 If your complaint is about another organisation, such as the Police or your landlord, you should contact them for details about how to complain.